 Once you have initially memorized your speech, practice it repeatedly.
 Speaking it out loud often will allow you to make tweaks as you see the need.
 Practice your pace and breathing.
 You should pause every now and again to allow the audience to indicate their approval with applause.
 Use the equipment you are going to use for the speech to practice if you can.

 Try telling true stories to better your public speaking.
 Have your outline fully prepared.
 Make certain that the speech has a good flow to it.
 Be sure you use true life events in order to sound really authentic.

 When getting ready to engage in public speaking, make sure you are familiar with your topic.
 Do a lot of research so you have not only your point of view, but others as well.
 Identify the points you want to make and draw up careful notes that you can follow.
 The time spent preparing will pay dividends once you start receiving questions.

 Clearly, you must have good public speaking skills to successfully climb the business world ladder.
-You want to engage your audience and convince them of your ideas.
+Speaking in public is meant to convey and convince.
 These suggestions will help you do just that.